jai-ucb/FKPNet/README.md

 Presentation
 ------------

-The final presentation for this project is hosted on google dirve with the link here -> [Link to Presentation](https://docs.google.com/presentation/d/1zQLQ3WyMFHNmQW__SyUghMysKJFmwZ9nAzqLj_FVT9g/edit?usp=sharing)
+The final presentation for this project is hosted on google drive with the link here -> [Link to Presentation](https://docs.google.com/presentation/d/1zQLQ3WyMFHNmQW__SyUghMysKJFmwZ9nAzqLj_FVT9g/edit?usp=sharing)

 <!-- eda -->
 EDA